 We also take a great shortcut when it comes to roasting peppers.
 We grill them over medium heat on the barbecue for 2-3 minutes per side and then place them right in the food processor.
 No need to peel them at all, which saves a lot of time, and how you know it if you’ve ever peeled roasted peppers!

-For the fresh peppers, simply remove the stem and seeds and coarsely chops them before adding them to the roasted peppers.
+For the fresh peppers, simply remove the stem and seeds and coarsely chop them before adding them to the roasted peppers.

 Poblano and Pistachio Pesto

 - 1 Food processor

 - 3 large poblano peppers, stem and seeds removed and cut in half lengthwise (Half raw and half roasted)

 - 1 jalapeño pepper, stems and seeds removed and diced

 - 8 large basil leaves or about 1/2 cup thinly sliced

 - 1/4 cup roasted pistachios

 - 1 clove garlic, minced